AstarNetwork/Astar/pallets/dapp-staking/README.md

 However, if dApp is unregistered after user has staked on it, user will keep earning rewards for the staked amount.

+#### Moving Stake Between Contracts

+During a period, stakers have the ability to move their staked tokens between different contracts.
+This feature allows for greater flexibility in managing stakes without having to unstake and re-stake tokens.
+Here are the key points about stake movement:

+* Each staker has a limited number of safe moves per period (`MaxBonusMovesPerPeriod`)
+* Moving stake during the Build&Earn subperiod consumes one of these moves
+* Moves during the Voting subperiod don't count against the move limit
+* Once all safe moves are used, any additional moves will forfeit the bonus reward
+* The target contract must be registered and active
+* Cannot move stake between the same contract
+* Cannot move more tokens than currently staked on the source contract
+* Cannot move zero amount
+* Move counter resets at period boundaries

+This feature is particularly useful for:
+* Adjusting strategy during a period without unstaking
+* Responding to changes in dApp performance or status
+* Optimizing reward potential while maintaining bonus eligibility

 #### Unstaking Tokens

 User can at any time decide to unstake staked tokens.
 There's no _unstaking_ process associated with this action.